Directed Network Laplacians and Random Graph Models: Magnetic and Trophic Laplacians

 \subsection{Spectral Methods for Directed Networks}

 Spectral methods explore properties of graphs through the eigenvalues and eigenvectors of associated matrices \cite{ChungFanR.K.1997Sgt,HighamDesmondJ2007bio,LuxburgUlrike2007Atos,strang2019linear}.
 In the undirected case, the standard graph Laplacian $L = D - A$ is widely-used for clustering and reordering, along with normalized variants.
 The directed case has received less attention; however, several extensions of the standard Laplacian have been proposed \cite{MALLIAROS201395}.
-We focus on two spectral methods for directed networks, which are discussed in the next two subsections: the Magnetic Laplacian algorithm, which reveals periodic flow structures \cite{FanuelMichael2018MEft,FanuelMichael2017Mefc}, and the Trophic Laplacian algorithm, which reveals linear hierarchical structures \cite{MacKayR.S2020Hdia}.
-Here we briefly mention two other related techniques.
+We focus on two spectral methods for directed networks, which are discussed in the next two subsections: the Magnetic Laplacian algorithm, which reveals periodic flow structures \cite{FanuelMichael2018MEft,FanuelMichael2017Mefc}, and the Trophic Laplacian algorithm, which reveals linear hierarchical structures \cite{MacKayR.S2020Hdia}. \begin{HGL} We choose to study these two algorithms because they have an optimization formulation and, as we show in section~\ref{sec:rg}, may be interpreted in terms of random graph models. \end{HGL} Here we briefly mention two other related techniques \begin{HGL} that do not fit naturally into this framework\end{HGL}.
 The Hermitian matrix method groups nodes into clusters with a strong imbalance of flow between clusters \cite{CucuringuMihai2019Hmfc}.
 This approach constructs a skew-symmetric matrix that emphasizes net flow between pairs of nodes but ignores reciprocal edges.
 A spectral clustering algorithm motivated by random walks was derived in \cite{palmer2020spectral} leading to a graph Laplacian for directed networks that was proposed earlier in \cite{ChungFan2005LatC}.